google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 our tools are mainly tested with GLSL fragment shaders such as those from [glslsandbox.com](http://glslsandbox.com/), and so we currently only support shaders with uniforms as inputs (and the values for these will be fixed).
-Each shader file `shader.frag` must have a corresponding `shader.json` metadata file alongside it, which contains the values for the uniforms.
+Each shader file `shader.frag` must have a corresponding `shader.json` metadata file alongside it.
+This file specifies values for the uniforms used by the shader(s); [we discuss the format of the JSON file in more detail below](#format-of-json-files).

 > In fact, we refer to the `shader.json` as the **shader job**;
 > in general, there can be `shader.frag`, `shader.vert`, and/or `shader.compute` alongside